Central Virginia

 • 00:43:42

-There was a memo within your packet we've been talking for a little while as CARTA ramped up that the RTP would eventually sunset just really high level you know RTP was established 2017 we all know that it came out of the transit coordination study that really identified before you should establish an authority some more work needed to be done locally on communication coordination you know visioning
+There was a memo within your packet, we've been talking for a little while, as CARTA ramped up that the RTP would eventually sunset, just really high level, you know, RTP was established in 2017, we all know that, it came out of the transit coordination study that really identified before you should establish an authority some more work needed to be done locally on communication coordination, you know, visioning,

-and so the RTP has successfully met that critical role in building consensus, you know, approving the vision plan.
+And so the RTP has successfully met that critical role in building consensus, approving the vision plan.

 It launched the transit expansion study in Albemarle, which resulted in the microtransit pilot.